 For aspiring mountain bikers: Pulau Ubin

-Away from the concrete terrain of Singapore, this largely untouched island is a breath of fresh air – it’s charmingly rustic, and still boasts remnants of old Singapore life including villages and raw landscapes.
-Its abundant forests were begging to be explored, and so we did, in an adrenaline-pumping mountain biking adventure which encompassed trips through a rustic village, a short hike detour up Ubin’s highest hill, and explorations of serene quarries.
-Head here the full story on how we tackled the trail!
+Away from the concrete terrain of Singapore, this largely untouched island is a breath of fresh air.
+It’s charmingly rustic and still boasts remnants of old Singapore life, including villages and raw landscapes.
+These abundant forests are just begging to be explored!
+So that’s what we did – in an adrenaline-pumping mountain biking adventure, which encompassed trips through a rustic village, a short hike detour up Ubin’s highest hill, and explorations of serene quarries.

 For untouched nature: Coney Island

-The park’s rustic terrain makes cycling here bumpy at times, but rest assured that it will be a breezy and enjoyable experience.
+The park’s rustic terrain makes cycling bumpy at times, but rest assured it’ll be a breezy and enjoyable experience.
 Cycle along the 2.4km main path or follow the signs to navigate your way to the beaches.
 If you’ve got an adventurous streak, you may very well find yourself veering off the beaten tracks – literally!

-For Singapore’s farms: Kranji Road to Lim Chu Kang Road
+For farm adventures: Kranji Road to Lim Chu Kang Road

-If you’ve always been a country person at heart, here’s the best way to spend your Sundays.
-Rent a bicycle from a bike sharing service and kick off your journey at Kranji MRT station.
-The 20km trail, which stretches from Kranji Road to Lim Chu Kang Road, encompasses the hidden farms in Kranji Countryside, the Kranji War Memorial, and even Sungei Buloh Wetlands Reserve.
-Keep your eyes peeled for updates on the next Farmers Market – it’s the best time to shop local and organic produce, and visit the famed Bollywood Veggies.
+If you’ve always been a country person at heart, here’s the best way to spend your Sunday.
+First, kick off your journey at Kranji MRT station.
+The 20km trail, which stretches from Kranji Road to Lim Chu Kang Road, encompasses the hidden farms in Kranji Countryside, Kranji War Memorial, and Sungei Buloh Wetlands Reserve.
+Keep your eyes peeled for updates on the next Farmers Market – it’s the best time to shop local and organic produce, as well as visit the famed Bollywood Veggies.

 Start point: Kranji MRT station